nolanhergert/HeadlightBlocker/README.md

   * NHSTA dataset: [https://www.nhtsa.gov/file-downloads?p=nhtsa/downloads/CRSS/2021/](https://www.nhtsa.gov/file-downloads?p=nhtsa/downloads/CRSS/)

 ## Target Customers
-  * Drivers/motorcycle/bicyclists/pilots either going into the morning/evening sun and can't use a sun visor but still need to see details
-  * Same group, but nighttime where there are occasional glaring headlights and no streetlights to keep your pupils dilated.
-Causes very dangerous whiteout.
+  * Nighttime driving in the countryside, there are occasional glaring headlights and no streetlights to keep your pupils dilated.
+Causes pain and potentially very dangerous whiteout for multiple seconds.
 Try it yourself at nighttime / a dark room with your phone LED pointed at your eyes!
     * Especially a problem in India, where drivers use high beams a lot and there are potholes, people crossing, etc. However budget is a lot less than USA.
+    * Problem is also worse with older drivers (pupils don't re-dilate quickly) and those with astigmatism and other visual problems (glare "halo" is even wider and more distracting)
+  * Drivers/motorcycle/bicyclists/pilots either going into the morning/evening sun and can't use a sun visor but still need to see details
+  *

 ### Stretch Customers
   * Fishing in choppy water.
 Both for polarizing effect of reducing glare but for blocking light?
 FSTN refresh rate is pretty fast still. https://youtu.be/6h2D-CnLQEc?si=O5FLN6evWkWHE9HI&t=299